discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ### Indentation

 We only use indentation of **4 spaces** consistently throughout JDA.
-If a Pull Request does not use this indentation we will not accept it.
+<br>If a Pull Request does not use this indentation we will not accept it.

 ## Class Structure